mmore500/mmore500.github.io/blog_professional/_posts/2020-06-16-firestephenhsu-listing.md

 ## Graduate Employee Union Thread

 The Graduate Employee Union's statement on twitter appears to have ignited the current outcry over Hsu's leadership position at Michigan State University.
-It unpacks concerns from blog posts and video interviews involving Hsu related to:
+It unpacks concerns from blog posts and video interviews involving Hsu related to
 * racism,
 * eugenics,
 * sexism, and